-Two dead, hundreds arrested in Paris clashes after PSG Champions League win
+Two dead, 559 arrested in France clashes after PSG Champions League win

-Two people died and 559 were arrested in France during post-match celebrations after Paris Saint-Germain’s Champions League win.
+Some 491 were arrested in Paris during post-match celebrations after Paris Saint-Germain’s Champions League win.

 Two people died and hundreds were arrested in France overnight as football fans celebrated Paris Saint-Germain’s (PSG) stunning UEFA Champions League final victory, the Ministry of the Interior said.